The mystical landscape of Kisakata and Kujukushima, which Matsuo Basho was deeply moved by [Nikaho City, Akita Prefecture]

 - 7 Nikaho City Local History Museum exhibits historical documents and old maps of Kisakata

-Kisakata and Kujukushima are scenic spots on the Sea of Japan coast of Nikaho City, at the northern foot of Mount Chokai, which towers over the border between Akita and Yamagata prefectures.
-Small island-like hills float here and there across the rice paddies, creating a beautiful landscape that resembles a land-based version of Matsushima (Matsushima Town, Miyagi Prefecture), which is known as one of the Three Most Views of Japan.
+Kisakata-Takujukushimais a scenic spot located on the Sea of Japan coast in Nikaho City, at the northern foot of Mount Chokai, which straddles the border between Akita and Yamagata prefectures.
+Small, island-like hills dot the landscape amidst sprawling rice paddies, creating a beautiful scenery reminiscent of Matsushima (Matsushima Town, Miyagi Prefecture), one of Japan's three most scenic spots, but on land.

 The scenery of Kisakata, which has been praised alongside Matsushima since the Heian period